OCamlverse/ocamlverse.github.io/content/quickstart_ocaml_project_dune.md

 ## Initial dune project

 `dune` is a sophisticated tool.
-We can it to create our project for us:
+We can use it to create our project for us:

 ```
 dune init proj project_name